Taegos/auth-server/README.md

 # auth-server
-Simple auth server that can be integrated in more complex systems, written in Python with Flask.
+Simple auth server that can be integrated in a distributed system, written in Python with Flask.

 Supports
   - Account creation